hacks-guide/Guide-WiiU/docs/user-guide/mocha/indexiine/sd-preparation.md

 1. Extract the `wiiu-extracttosd.zip` file to the root of your SD Card.
 1. Extract the `homebrew_launcher.v.1.4.zip` file to the root of your SD Card.
 1. Extract the `mocha.zip` file to the root of your SD Card.
+1. Extract the `indexiine-installer.zip` file to the root of your SD Card.
 1. Copy the `savemii_mod` folder from the `savemii_mod5.zip` file to the `/wiiu/apps` folder on your SD Card.
 1. Copy the `config.ini` file to the `/wiiu/apps/mocha` folder on your SD Card.
 1. Copy the `payload.elf` from the `payload.zip` to the `wiiu` folder on your SD Card.